+Dreaming of a timber frame barn?
 There is nothing as charming as a big old red barn, especially a timber frame barn.
-All throughout New England, you will find older country houses in small rural towns that feature traditional New England style barns often framed with timber frame construction.
+All throughout New England, you will find older country houses in small rural towns that feature traditional New England style barns often framed with timber construction.
 There is a sense of comfort seeing a big old barn, perhaps it’s a nostalgia thing, especially if you grew up in New Hampshire or Vermont.

 Traditional New England style barns were most common during the 19th century although they were being built in the mid-1800s.
 Although you can find barns all over the country, they are most profoundly found in the Northeast.
 Most barns were used to house livestock and sometimes to store farm equipment.
 The loft area would often hold bales of hay.
 Common features on a New England style barn are gabled roofs, sliding doors or large outswing doors and sometimes cupolas for ventilation and light.
 Although you can find some gambrel roof barns (also known as Dutch barns) in New England, they are not as common as a gabled barn.
 Gambrel barns were often found in New York and New Jersey during the 18th century, though it’s hard to find these originals still standing today.
 Other types of barn styles you may find are English barns which is a barn with an eave entry rather than a gabled entry and often had no windows and were one story.
 Bank barns are another style of a barn that is typically built into a hillside and features two separate levels at ground level for accessibility.